NiggetChuckens/gpt-project/README.md

 1. Download the `SubtitleTranslator.exe` file
 2. Run the executable
 3. If Python or required packages are missing, the app will install them automatically
-4. Enter your OpenAI API key or place it in a `key.txt` file
+4. Create a `key.txt` file with your API keys (see format above)
+5. Use "Load/Reload Keys" button to load your API keys
+6. Select your preferred API (auto, openai, or gemini)
-5. Select your subtitle file and target language
+7. Select your subtitle file and target language
-6. Click "Translate"
+8. Click "Translate"

 ### Option 2: Build from Source